LyonsZhang/BAZE/README.md

 # Installation
 Please download the packge to your computer and put it in a workpath that your MATLAB can access to it.
 The codes are developped under MATLAB 2016.

-%This package includes 4 folders: BayesianContrast, BayesianGeneralize, RealDataRelated and GenerateSimData.
+This package includes 4 folders: BayesianContrast, BayesianGeneralize, RealDataRelated and GenerateSimData.
+We introduce each of these as follows.

 # BayesianContrast
 'BayesianContrast' stands for Bayesian compositional regression with contrast transformations.